kcdstoragews/lab/README.md

         cd kcdlondon
         git clone https://github.com/kcdstoragews/lab

     You should now have several directories available.
-Wherever we need files for a scenario, they are placed in the associated folder with the same name.
+Wherever you need files for a scenario, they are placed in the associated folder with the same name.

 6. As this lab is used for different things and has a lot of stuff in it that might be confusing, please run this little cleanup script which removes all things we don't need in our workshop, updates the environment to a recent version and creates some necessary stuff.
 Please run the following commands: